kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

   Yes.
 Disabling the feature gate will cause the new field to be ignored.
 If the feature gate is re-enabled, the new behavior will start working.

-  When the `PersistentVolumeClaimDeletePolicy` is set to `DeleteOnStatefulSetDeletion`, then VolumeClaimTemplate PVCs ownerRefs must be removed.
+  When the `PersistentVolumeClaimRetentionPolicy` has `WhenDeleted` set to `Delete`, then VolumeClaimTemplate PVCs ownerRefs must be removed.

   There are new corner cases here.
 For example, if a StatefulSet deletion is in process when the feature is disabled or enabled, the appropriate ownerRefs